• Skip to main content

 Primary Legal Claims

-The lawsuits allege that video game companies intentionally designed addictive games to exploit vulnerable users, particularly children and teens.
+The lawsuits allege that the makers of Roblox, Fortnite, and Minecraft intentionally designed addictive games to exploit vulnerable users, particularly children and teens.
 The key legal claims include:

 Deceptive Design